About United Way British Columbia

 Where are we in the process?

-While we are in the early stages of this process, we hope to achieve a clear path forward in embodying these JEDI principles.
+While we are in the early stages of this process, we hope to achieve a clear path forward in embodying these DEIB principles.
 This is an evolving journey as we learn more and move to align our practices with our stated values.

 We recognize the communities in which we work